crhallberg/eighth-grade-executive-orders/README.md

 The goal is the reduce the complexity of each document while trying to maintain as much of the original language as possible.
 This keeps the result closer to the source and makes it easier to understand future orders.

+Feel free to submit your own takes via pull request.
+You can also leave comments and suggestions as [Issues](https://github.com/crhallberg/eighth-grade-executive-orders/issues) or as comments on [commits](https://github.com/crhallberg/eighth-grade-executive-orders/commits/master).
+Look for the plus sign on the left as you hover over the document changed by that commit.

 We use the [Hemmingway Online Editor](http://beta.hemingwayapp.com/) to determine reading level.